harshshredding/corenlp-gate/README.md

 ```
 This will install the plugin in the local maven repository which is located in ~/.m2.

-Finally, load the plugin in Gate Developer register the plugin using the info in `~/pom.xml` .
+Finally, register the plugin in Gate Developer using the info in `~/pom.xml` .
 For eg :
  - groupID : ca.concordia.gate
  - artifactID: stanford-parser-corenlp
  - version: 1.0-SNAPSHOT